dkeso611/gitTutorial/README.md

 to fetch and merge from github server, type "git pull origin master"

-to do: find out what git remote -v does
+to see all remote repositories, type "git remote -v"

+## Note: Pull before you Push!!